List of Black Butler characters: Earl Vincent Phantomhive

 Earl Vincent Phantomhive (ヴィンセント・ファントムハイヴ, Vinsento Fantomuhaivu) was the late Earl Phantomhive, the husband of Rachel Dalles and the late father of Ciel.
 Vincent was once the Prefect of Sapphire Owl Dorm at Weston College.
 According to Tanaka, Vincent would never lose his composure, even if one of his servants died, and Diedrich notes Ciel has also started to display some of Vincent's more disagreeable traits.
 He also bears a striking resemblance to Sebastian Michaelis.

 Countess Rachel Dalles-Phantomhive

 Rachel Dalles-Phantomhive (レイチェル・ファントムハイヴ, Reicheru Fantomuhaivu) was the wife of Vincent and the late mother of Ciel, who he greatly resembles.
 According to her younger sister Angelina Dalles, Rachel was a beautiful, kind and cheerful woman, despite her poor health.
 Ciel inherited her asthma as they are both allergic to cats.

 "Ciel Phantomhive"

-"Ciel" is said to be the real "Ciel Phantomhive" and the older brother of the protagonist Ciel Phantomhive.
+"Ciel" is said to be the real "Ciel Phantomhive" and the older twin brother of the protagonist Ciel Phantomhive.
 "Ciel" was revived by Undertaker in the Blue Cult Arc, having died before the events of the manga as part of the ritual to summon a demon.
 After he retakes his position as head of the Phantomhive family, he accuses Ciel of usurping his position and blames him for his and the Undertaker's own crimes, turning Ciel, Sebastian and the rest of their group into wanted fugitives.